|

 Powell optimization.

 inhibitor.
-We're using 2 processors on a dual CPU machine to speed up
+We're using 2 processors on a dual core machine to speed up

 the calculation.
 At the shell